Ishitas400/ProjectASE/README.md

  alt+HOME to jump to the Navigation Bar. alt+ctrl+L for reformating code.
- F2 for Navigating to the next highlighted error in the active editor. ctrl+C and ctrl+V for copying and pasting to and from the clipboard. shift+Tab for unindent selection.
+ F2 for Navigating to the next highlighted error in the active editor. ctrl+C and ctrl+V for copying and pasting to and from the clipboard and shift+Tab for unindent selection.